53

 – Will Jagy

-May 5, 2013 at 20:48
+Commented May 5, 2013 at 20:48

 • 3

 $\begingroup$ @Ron: I sympathize, but I don’t myself actually mind helping those who don’t like mathematics if they’re willing to work at it.
-Some folks may remember a beginning calculus student whose name began with J who complained bitterly (and somewhat unreasonably) about the unreasonable expectations of his instructor and the author of his textbook but who posted a lot of questions and did actually persevere, if not always to very good effect; I can work with someone like that, though I could have done with less moaning. $\endgroup$ May 6, 2013 at 3:44
+Some folks may remember a beginning calculus student whose name began with J who complained bitterly (and somewhat unreasonably) about the unreasonable expectations of his instructor and the author of his textbook but who posted a lot of questions and did actually persevere, if not always to very good effect; I can work with someone like that, though I could have done with less moaning. $\endgroup$ Commented May 6, 2013 at 3:44

 • 1

-$\begingroup$ @user1729, "They all hated maths, all claimed they were rubbish at it, and they are all going on to be maths teachers" - I now wonder how many "teachers" past and present were actually that way. *shudders* If you did manage to get through 'em, then good on you! $\endgroup$ May 6, 2013 at 10:46
+$\begingroup$ @user1729, "They all hated maths, all claimed they were rubbish at it, and they are all going on to be maths teachers" - I now wonder how many "teachers" past and present were actually that way. *shudders* If you did manage to get through 'em, then good on you! $\endgroup$ Commented May 6, 2013 at 10:46

 • 2